Simple-Robotics/proxqp_benchmark/README.md

 ## Benchmark problems
-The problems are all randomly generated as described in the OSQP paper.
+The problems are all randomly generated as described in the PROXQP paper.
 Problem instances include

--   Random QP
+-   Pure Inequality constrained QP
--   Equality constrained QP
+-   Pure Equality constrained QP
--   Random Mixed QP
+-   Inequality and Equality Constrained QP
--   Random Degenerate QP
+-   Pure Inequality Degenerate QP
--   Random Not Strictly Convex QP
+-   Pure Inequality QP without strictly convex Hessian matrix

 We generate the problems using the scripts in the `problem_classes` folder.